 - May be too short or wide for some applications

-10. iKKEGOL OBD2 16-Pin Male To 3 Female Y Splitter Extension Cable
+10. iKKEGOL 16 Pin Male to 3 Female OBD2 Splitter Extension Cable

-The iKKEGOL OBD2 Splitter Extension Cable is for you if you want an OBD2 extension cable with power switch.
+The iKKEGOL OBD2 Splitter Extension Cable is for you if you want an OBD2 extension cable with a power switch.
 It combines right-angle connections with a flat ribbon design, letting it fit the OBD2 port on any vehicle.
-By splitting the port into 3 female connectors, you can attach multiple devices at once easily.
+By splitting the port into three female connectors, you can attach multiple devices at once effortlessly.

 Our only complaint about this extension cable is the length.
-It’s 20” in total, with less than half that length before the split.
-This can make it tricky to use comfortably in some vehicles.
-It’s also worth noting that some pins share grounds, though the majority do have a direct pass-through.
+It’s 20” in total, with less than half that long before the split, which can make it tricky to use comfortably in some vehicles.
+It’s also worth noting that some pins share grounds, though most do have a direct pass-through.